 - Willingness to learn new skills as needed is preferred.

-- Detail-oriented, flexibility and ability to manage ever-changing priorities is preferred.
+- Detail-oriented, flexible, and able to manage ever-changing priorities are preferred.

 - Reports to the Executive Director